 Another handy tip is to install a monitor or the camera itself in a very prominent position by the door, ideally at head height.
 This makes a person approaching the door aware that they are being filmed, which could be an effective deterrent.
 It also improves the chances of facial recognition as the person will most likely look directly at the monitor or camera.
 Even an intruder attempts to destroy it, most modern CCTV cameras send footage directly to you via Wi-Fi.

-If your business premises is targeted by burglars, these are the most likely areas to be hit.
+If burglars target your business premises, these are the most likely areas to be hit.
 This is where your valuable goods are stored, whether it’s computer equipment in your office supply rooms or your actual stock stored in a warehouse.
 Protecting these areas with cameras is a must, and opting for blanket coverage of all possible entrances and exits is highly recommended.

 If you store private, confidential or sensitive documents in any part of your office, you should have a camera covering the entrance to that room.
-Stolen documents can be more damaging for a business than a loss of expensive stock, as it can lead to fraud, identity theft, damage to your reputation and a breach of a number of data protection regulations which protect your customers.
+Stolen documents can be more damaging for a business than a loss of expensive stock, as they can lead to fraud, identity theft, damage to your reputation and a breach of a number of data protection regulations that protect your customers.

 When installing cameras, make sure not to position them at too great a height.
-You ideally want to be capturing people’s faces, not the tops of their heads.
+Ideally, you want to capture people’s faces, not the tops of their heads.
 You’ll also need to decide whether you want your cameras to be visible, to act as a deterrent, or whether you wish to film covertly – if the latter, make sure you don’t place cameras anywhere where staff or members of the public have a reasonable expectation of privacy.

-Lastly, don’t forget lighting!
-It can aid filming and act as a serious deterrent to an intruder preferring to act under the cover of darkness.
+Lastly, don’t forget the lighting!
+It can aid filming and be a serious deterrent to an intruder who prefers to act under cover of darkness.